 Finally, I also wanted to note French Government’s EUR 50 million allocation to its ‘National Music Centre’ to support the music industries.
 This is in addition to the money it already receives from Government.
 The centre has a remit to increase musical diversity and promote French music around the world – similar to what the Welsh Music Foundation used to do.

 In terms of speed of opening live music venues, I gave some examples in my talk of nations across Europe opening more rapidly than Wales.
-Other random examples include.
-It is important to point out that many of these nations subsequently had to close due to the ‘2nd wave’ of the pandemic spreading across Europe.
+I have included a number of other random examples below, but is important to point out that many of these nations subsequently had to close due to the ‘2nd wave’ of the pandemic spreading across Europe.

 |France||Live performance venues opened July 15th.|